 There is no expiration date for your portfolio.
 You can keep updating it as your career advances.
 Hence, try to do it once and for right.
 Creating the portfolio could be a task for one of your professional development goals.

-Developing an online portfolio especially becomes important for you if you’re into marketing, as this field has several sectors to it.
+Developing an online portfolio becomes extremely important as this field has several sectors in it.
 Content marketing, email marketing, design, SEO, and brand strategy are some marketing sectors.
 A portfolio will allow you to feature your skills in your specialized sector.

 So, take the time to curate your best work and make it shine because, as they say, "Your portfolio is your silent salesman.
 Let it do the talking".
 Remember, a great portfolio reflects not only your skills but also your ability to market yourself effectively.
 Happy creating!